 Male Contraceptives under Rubber and Allied Products;

-The Board of Directors on the recommendation of the Audit Committee appointed M/sGeeyes & Co. as Cost Auditors of your Company for the financial year 2018-19 andfixed their remuneration at Rs.5 lakhs plus applicable taxes and levies and reimbursementof travel and out-of-pocket expenses incurred in connection with the audit.
-Necessaryintimation has also been given to the Central Government.
+The Board of Directors on the recommendation of the Audit Committee appointed M/sGeeyes & Co. as Cost Auditors of your Company for the financial year 2020-21 andfixed their remuneration at Rs.5 lakhs plus applicable taxes and levies and reimbursementof travel and out-of-pocket expenses incurred in connection with the audit.
+Necessaryintimation of the said appointment would be given to the Central Government vide FormCRA-2.

 M/s Geeyes & Co. have confirmed that their appointment is within the limitsprescribed under Section 141 of the Companies Act 2013 and have also certified that theyare free from any disqualifications specified under the said Section.

-The Cost Audit Report for the year ended 31st March 2018 would be filed on or beforethe due date (i.e.) 27th September 2018 or within 30 days from the date of submission ofthe said Report to the Board whichever is earlier.
+The Cost Audit Report for the year ended 31st March 2020 would be filed onor before the due date (i.e.) 27th September 2020 or within 30 days from thedate of submission of the said Report to the Board whichever is earlier.